Friday, August 8, 2008

 When this place was originally built, it was for horses

-and today the drivers ZIP through the maze of streets.
+And today, the drivers ZIP through the maze of streets.

 Narrow roads a cobble stone paths to the side for pedestrians to keep their toes out of the way!..
 Spain